Home / Media / Defining Carbon Markets and Offsets

 • Corporate offsets: Companies like airlines and tech firms purchase voluntary credits to claim “carbon neutrality.”

-Carbon markets and pesticides
+Carbon Markets and Pesticides

 Carbon markets also allow Big Pesticide corporations to increase their power over the food system.
 Companies like the Bayer-Monsanto define carbon markets and offsets in a way that promotes their own genetically engineered seeds and pesticides.
 For example, pesticide companies assert that conventional no-till agriculture is a regenerative agriculture practice that increases soil carbon sequestration, but the latest science debunks this assumption.
 And yet, companies like Bayer are generating lucrative carbon credits by paying farmers to do conventional no-till, which depends heavily on Bayer’s proprietary genetically engineered seeds and toxic herbicides.